ucnl/ucnl.github.io/documentation/EN/RedGTR/RedGTR_Protocol_Specifications_en.md

 <div style="page-break-after: always;"></div>

-## 2. TNT Command System for RedLINE modems
+## 2. TNT Command System for RedGTR modems
 The **D2H** prefix in the message name means that it is transmitted from the device (Device) to the host system (Host).
 The **H2D** prefix in the message name means that it is transmitted from the host system to the device.